Output mode

 JSON#

-output mode is intended to provide very detailed information in the form of a JSON value.
+The json output mode is intended to provide very detailed information in the form of a JSON value.
 With this mode, HyperQueue will always output exactly one JSON value, either an array or an object.

 Warning

 The JSON output is currently unstable and can change with every new HyperQueue version.
-It can also be incomplete and might not contain all information outputted by the human-readable cli
+It can also be incomplete and might not contain all information outputted by the human-readable cli mode.
+The documentation below can be inaccurate, please examine source code for more details.

 Error handling#

-When an error occurs during the execution of a command, the program will exit with exit code 1
+When an error occurs during the execution of a command, the program will exit with exit code 1 and the program will output a JSON object with a single error key containing a human-readable description of the error.

 Date formatting#